 The State Water Board currently funds third-party capacity building, through the DWSRF, to develop and conduct training workshops covering all aspects of operating and maintaining a PWS, including the legal responsibilities of the board members.
 The State Water Board will continue to expand these programs, working with members of impacted communities to provide support for local training and apprenticeship programs.

-The SAFER Workforce Development Program will be focused on job creation to support the long-term operation and maintenance of small disadvantaged communities’ drinking water systems.
-The Water Board will leverage existing efforts within the Water Board, CalEPA, and other Greenhouse Gas Reduction Fund (GGRF) programs to incorporate water sector needs.
+The SAFER workforce development efforts will be focused on job creation to support the long-term O&M of small disadvantaged communities’ drinking water systems.
+The State Water Board will leverage existing efforts within the State Water Board, CalEPA, and other Greenhouse Gas Reduction Fund (GGRF) programs to incorporate water sector needs.
 Staff are working with the Workforce Development Board to develop this program.

-In FY 2020-21, DFA staff plan to implement a pilot program to provide local training for residents in small DACs geared towards obtaining, or increasing the level of, certification as a drinking water treatment or distribution system operator.
-The pilot will also include:
+Anticipated efforts by State Water Board staff to be conducted with other State agencies and partners include the following:

-Outreach campaign designed to educate small DACs about the career pathways in the water industry.
+Outreach designed to educate small DACs about the career pathways in the water industry.

-A recruitment program aimed at preparation and certification for entry-level jobs connected to clear advancement pathways.
+Recruiting aimed at preparation and certification for entry-level jobs connected to clear advancement pathways.

-Opportunities for work-based learning to determine suitability and enhance job readiness for entry-level jobs designed to support small water systems serving small DACs.
+Identifying opportunities for work-based learning to determine suitability and enhance job readiness for entry-level jobs designed to support small water systems serving small DACs.

-High quality training materials geared towards water system and distribution system operators.
+Continuing to work on developing training materials geared towards water system and distribution system operators.

 DFA staff also manage the State Water Board’s Drinking Water Operator Certification Program.
 The Drinking Water Operator Certification Program ensures the protection of public health by ensuring drinking water is safe for public consumption through testing and certification.
 Drinking Water Operator Certification, and the knowledge that accompanies it, provides certificate holders with employment opportunities throughout the State in jobs that are stable.